Ledjob/Japanese_Vocal_Chatbot/README.md

 # Japanese Vocal Chatbot - Learn Japanese with a Virtual Teacher

 A Japanese vocal chatbot designed to help you learn Japanese interactively.
 This chatbot utilizes Speech to Text and Text to Speech technologies to facilitate conversations between you and a virtual Japanese teacher.
 You can customize the prompts to suit your learning needs.
-The chatbot is integrated with speech recognition and Google services, enabling it to understand Japanese and even support multiple languages through a multi-language model.
+The chatbot is integrated with speech recognition and Google services.
+(TODO: support multiple languages through a multi-language model.)

 ## Installation